getodk/docs/odkx-src/basics-install.rst

 You must have an Android tablet with an operating system version 4.4 or higher.

-If you are working on a Windows/Mac/Linux machine, you can use `Android Studio <https://developer.android.com/studio>` to launch an Android emulator.
+If you are working on a Windows/Mac/Linux machine, you can use `Android Studio <https://developer.android.com/studio>` to launch an Android emulator for testing purposes.

+Please note that ODK-X Services version 2.1.7 doesn't work on Android 11.
+You will need Android 10 with API level less than 30 for version 2.1.7.

 Before installing any of the ODK-X tools, you will need the following third party app: